Women's and Gender Studies

 WGST 311 - Feminist Theory (4 Credit Hours)

 This course examines various ways of understanding gender by looking at a variety of feminist theories.
 Theories studied may include psychoanalytic, feminist theory, cultural materialist feminist theory, etc. Particular consideration will be given to issues raised by multiculturalism, women of color, womanist perspectives, queer theory, class concerns, international and transnational movements.
 The course will introduce students to a variety of theories to enable them both to recognize and use those theories in their research and social practice.
 Students will be encouraged to become reflective about their own theoretical stances and to consider how societies can move closer to justice for both women and men.
-This course is required for WGST majors/minors.
+This course is required for WGST majors and minors.

 WGST 321 - Ethics of Peace and War (4 Credit Hours)